brianglass/anastasis/files/sun8m.md

 Resurrection Canon.
 Ode 1.
 Tone 8.
 Irmos.

-MosesÂ’ wonderworking staff, striking and dividing the sea in the figure of a cross, once drowned Pharao the charioteer, while it saved Israel the fugitive as he marched on foot, singing a song to God.
+Moses’ wonderworking staff, striking and dividing the sea in the figure of a cross, once drowned Pharao the charioteer, while it saved Israel the fugitive as he marched on foot, singing a song to God.

 ****

 Troparia.

-How can we not marvel at ChristÂ’s all-powerful divinity?
+How can we not marvel at Christ’s all-powerful divinity?
 To the faithful it pours out dispassion from his passion, while from his holy side it sheds a fount of incorruption and from his tomb eternal life.

-How glorious does the Angel now appear to the Women, wearing the bright symbols of innate and immaterial purity; while by his form he reveals the radiance of the Resurrection as he cries out, Â‘The Lord has been raised!Â’
+How glorious does the Angel now appear to the Women, wearing the bright symbols of innate and immaterial purity; while by his form he reveals the radiance of the Resurrection as he cries out, ‘The Lord has been raised!’

 ****